 Staging process

 Let it sit for 30 minutes to give it adequate time to update.
-The AC41’s status LED in the top left corner will flash orange while updating.
-Once finished the LED will be solid blue
+The controller’s status LED in the top left corner will flash orange while updating.
+The LED will turn solid blue once the update is complete.

 If the status LED never goes solid blue: